alban-read/M1-MICRO-FORTH/M1MicroForth.md

 **PRIVATE**

-PRIVATE word, hides that word
+PRIVATE word, hides that word.

+Avoids cluttering the dictionary with words only used in one other word.

+Also hides words used only at startup, or that are so dangerous they should be banned.

 **PAGE**